Ernst August Wagner: Career

 Some time in 1906 or 1907, thinking that the people from Mühlhausen had passed on their knowledge about his crime, the feelings of being ridiculed and watched by others returned, and as a consequence he began to make plans to take revenge on those whom he deemed to be the cause of his misery, the villagers, and especially the men, of Mühlhausen.
-In the autumn of 1907, he bought the first Mauser pistol, the other one following in 1909 and, with his bicycle, which he loved more than anyone or anything else, he made extensive journeys through the surrounding area and sharpened his shooting skills in remote forests.
+In 1907 and 1909, Wagner bought two Mauser C96 pistols from a Mauser factory in Oberndorf for 100 mark each.

-Between 1909 and 1911 he made several requests to be transferred to another school, which was finally granted, so that on 1 May 1912 he began his work at a school in Degerloch, a suburb of Stuttgart.
-At that time he also decided to go ahead with his plan to avenge the derision he had to endure, as even at his new workplace he saw hints of people "knowing", and initially chose the spring of 1913 to put it into practice, but finally determined the last days of the summer holidays for his revenge.
-In the days leading to the murders he wrote several letters to explain his deed.
+Between 1909 and 1911 he made several requests to be transferred to another school, which was granted, so that on 1 May 1912 he began his work at a school in Degerloch, a suburb of Stuttgart.
+At that time he also decided to go ahead with his plan, as even at his new workplace he saw hints of people "knowing", and initially chose the spring of 1913 to put it into practice, but determined the last days of the summer holidays to commit the murders.
+In the days leading to the murders he wrote several letters to explain his actions.